dternyak/coursera/Data Science - Specialization/02-R_Programming/README.md

-coursera - R Programming
+R Programming
 ========

 URL: https://www.coursera.org/course/rprog

-Tips and solutions to the Quizzes:
+* Tips and solutions to the Quizzes:
-- see folder "quizzes"
+	* see folder "quizzes"

-Solutions to the assignments:
+* Solutions to the assignments:
-- see folder assignments
+	* see folder assignments